thisisbalu/exception-decoded/_posts/2023-09-13-java-interruptedioexception.md

 title: "Mastering Java: Unveiling the Details of InterruptedIOException"
 description: "Dive deep into the hidden gems of the Java programming language, with focus on the InterruptedIOException."
 date: 2023-09-13 13:10:00 +0800
-categories: ['Java', 'java.io']
+categories: ['Java', 'java.base']
-tags: [java, java-checked, java.base]
+tags: [java, java-checked, java.io]
 mermaid: true
 toc: true
 ---